cleve/pulzar/README.md

 Intended to be used in an internal network.
 In the future will be added security.

+## Versioning

+The versioning number match with the year.month.day of the release.

 Pulzar has two components

 ### VariDB